Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 13. Click on the Command Button to open your Report in Print Preview with the cmdRun_Click() Event Procedure.
 You may change the Form View into Design View, open the Form Module, and check the lines of Code we have inserted in there.

-At the beginning of the above program the OnClick Event Property is checked, for the presence of any programmed action, like Macro Name, and if found empty, then inserts the text "[Event Procedure]" in the property in preparation for writing the program lines in the VBA Module.
+At the beginning of the above program, the OnClick Event Property is checked for the presence of any programmed action, like a Macro Name, and if found empty, then it inserts the text "[Event Procedure]" in the property in preparation for writing the program lines in the VBA Module.

 In the next step, the Form Module’s CreateEventProc() method is called to create the Click Event Procedure of the Command Button: cmdRun.
 If you want a Double-Click Event procedure, rather than a Click() event procedure, then change the word "Click" to "dblClick".